Okay, straight up, this is a review of a bin. I’m not gonna lie to you.

 But when is a bin more than a bin?
 When it’s a waste separation and recycling system.

 The JosephJoseph Totem 6o waste separation and recycling system in fact.
 Like this one, which now lives in our kitchen:

 As you know, we moved house a few weeks ago and although in some ways we have a lot more space, like a garage and a garden and a loft, we do have a smaller kitchen, and you can’t keep your kitchen bin in the loft can you?
 NOT handy when you’re cooking tea.

 In fact, in the weeks leading up to the move I started to freak out a little bit about the kitchen.
-Fiance must have been sick to death of me talking about where we were going to put a table, and I’d say that by the time it came to moving day he was DONE with all talk of recycling storage options.
+Belle must have been sick to death of me talking about where we were going to put a table, and I’d say that by the time it came to moving day she was DONE with all talk of recycling storage options.

 In the old house we had a big space under a worktop where we could keep all that kitchen crap like carrier bags and recycling and potatoes, but in the new house we don’t have anything like that.
 What I needed was some kind of genius system where I could keep rubbish and sort recycling without it taking up any more space than a regular bin.